upempty/arch_box/tool/git.md

-1. git merge branch(to current checked out branch: e.g: master)  --git reset --merge **Understand When & Why a Conflict Happens**
+1. git merge branch_name(to current checked out branch: e.g: master)  --git reset --merge
+**Understand When & Why a Conflict Happens**
 Conflicts occurs when the same file was changed in contradictory ways.
 The most common situation when it cannot do this is